srikanthkakumanu/DSA/collections/README.md

 - It is NOT a ordered collection meaning it has no guaranteed internal order.
 - It cannot have duplicate elements.
 - A set can have at most one NULL element.
-- ***HashSet*** - stores elements in a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) which is **best performing solution** but no ordering guaranteed.
+- ***HashSet*** - stores elements in an internal HashMap (a hash table (NOT Hashtable) data structure using HashMap) instance which is **best performing solution** but no ordering guaranteed.
 It hashes the elements and distributes them into buckets by the hash value.
-- ***TreeSet*** - stores elements in a red-black tree (internally uses TreeMap) and orders (sorted) its elements based on their values.
+- ***TreeSet*** - stores elements in a red-black tree (self-balancing binary search tree internally uses TreeMap) and orders (sorted) its elements based on their values.
 It is ordered and navigable.
 It is slower or worse complexity than HashSet.
 - ***LinkedHashSet*** - Implemented as a HashMap (a hashtable (NOT Hashtable) data structure using HashMap) with linked list,  and guarantees element ordering by insertion-order

 ***Symmetric Set Difference:*** The set of elements contained in either of two sets but not in BOTH.